JSku-Systems/MRI-Fista-TV-Reconstruction/README.md

 The reconstruction problem is then formulated as a convex optimisation task combining a masked Fourier acquisition model with an edge‑preserving Total Variation prior.
 Reconstruction is performed using a FISTA–TV algorithm, which alternates between data‑consistency enforcement and a TV‑based proximal step.
 Experiments on clean and noisy phantom data demonstrate substantial suppression of aliasing artefacts and stable convergence behaviour, providing a baseline for clinical evaluation that follows.

 The third phase applies the pipeline to real single‑coil knee MRI data, using a variable‑density Cartesian mask and a tuned FISTA–TV solver to reconstruct accelerated acquisitions.
 Quantitative metrics, error maps, and qualitative inspection confirm that the optimised configuration achieves stable convergence and effective artefact suppression under realistic acquisition conditions.
-Together, these phases establish a complete classical reconstruction workflow that forms the foundation for the deployment architecture developed in Notebook 2.
+Together, these phases complete the classical reconstruction pipeline, which Notebook 2 then extends into a deployable service.

 ### Phase 3 Dataset Access